 Items Subject to the Personal Property Tax

-The County maintains registration information on boats, personal watercraft, outboard motors, boat and watercraft trailers, though the tax on these items was eliminated beginning in 1998.
+The County maintains registration information on boats, personal watercraft, outboard motor watercraft, and boat trailers; although tax on these items was eliminated beginning in 1998.

-Generally, the tax due on vehicles moved into or out of the County after Jan.
-1 is prorated based on the number of months that the vehicle is located in the County.
-There are three exceptions:
+The personal property tax on vehicles that are moved into or out of the County after January 1st is prorated based on the number of months that the vehicle was located within the County.
+There are three exceptions to the prorating standard.

-- The vehicle is moved to a non-prorating Virginia jurisdiction; the tax is not prorated.
+- The vehicle is moved to a non-prorating Virginia jurisdiction; then the tax is not prorated.

 - The vehicle is moved out of Virginia.

-Owners that move their vehicle out of Virginia must promptly register the vehicle in the state where the vehicle is normally garaged or parked in accordance with that state's motor vehicle laws.
-Failure to do so will result in continuing or additional personal property tax liability to Prince William County (see Virginia Code 58.1-3511 which states that vehicles registered in Virginia but normally garaged or parked in another state are taxable in the locality in Virginia where registered).
+Owners that move their vehicle out of Virginia must promptly register their vehicles in accordance with the moved to state motor vehicle laws.
+Failure to register will result in continued personal property tax liability with Prince William County.
+The Virginia Code Section 58.1-3511 - 'the situs (meaning tax liability) for vehicles...registered in Virginia, but normally garaged, docked, or parked in another state shall be the locality in Virginia where registered'.

 License fees are general fund revenues that are budgeted and appropriated by the Board of County Supervisors.
 County license fees do not apply to residents of towns or to vehicles garaged at Marine Corps Base Quantico.
 In addition to registering their vehicles with Prince William County, residents of the towns should also register their vehicles with their respective town clerk or town taxpayer services office.

-Bills are mailed in late summer, with an Oct.
-5 due date for all vehicles located in the County on January 1, or moved into the County by June 30.
-For vehicles moved into the County after July 1, you will receive a bill for the prorated tax.
-If a due date falls on a Saturday, Sunday, or holiday, the due date is moved to the following business day.
+Personal property tax bills are mailed out in late summer.
+Payment is due Oct.
+5th for all vehicles located in the County as of Jan.
+1st and those moved into the County by June 30th.
+For vehicles moved into the County after June 30th a prorated tax bill is sent.
+If the Oct.
+5th due date falls on a Saturday, Sunday, or holiday the due date is moved to the following business day.